NG-ZORRO/ng-zorro-antd/components/notification/doc/index.en-US.md

 ### NzNotificationDataFilled

-It's the object that returned when you call `NzNotificationService.success` and others.
+It's the object that returned when you call `NotificationService.success` and others.

 ```ts
 export interface NzNotificationDataFilled {